juliaferraioli/opensource-timeline/README.md

 - `end`, date in the format YYYY-MM-DD, YYYY-MM, or YYYY (optional; primarily used for periods)
 - `title`, ideally a short string
 - `description`, 1-3 sentences with more information
+- `eventType`, using one of the following strings:
+  - `release`, for events such as UNIX's fourth edition which was rewritten in `C` or the introduction of `git`
+  - `vulnerability`, for events such as Heartbleed or Log4shell
+  - `milestone`, for events such as Linux breaking 3% of market share for desktop in 2020 or the founding of the Open Source Initiative (OSI)
+  - `other`, for events that don't fit into any of the above categories; please add tags if you use this `eventType`
 - `eventImportance`, using one of the following strings:
   - `note`, for events that are more commentary or tangentially related to open source events
   - `low`, for minor events